 If the Protection pane does not automatically open, select Protection:

 On the Protection pane, make sure that Azure (cloud key) is selected.

 Make sure that the following option is selected: In Outlook apply Do Not Forward.

 If selected, clear the following option: In Word, Excel, PowerPoint and File Explorer prompt user for custom permissions.

-Click OK on the Protection blade, and then click Save on the Label blade.
+Click OK on the Protection pane, and then click Save on the Label pane.

 Your label is now configured to display in Outlook only, and apply the Do Not Forward protection to emails.

 Test your new label

 Your configured label displays only in Outlook and is suitable for emails sent to any recipient outside your organization when Exchange Online is configured for the new capabilities in Office 365 Message Encryption.

 On your computer, open Outlook and create a new email message.
 If Outlook is already open, restart it to force a policy refresh.